Privacy notice for Digital.govt.nz

 If you have a privacy complaint about DIA

-If you have any concerns about how DIA manages your personal information, you may contact the DIA Privacy Officer:
+If you have any concerns about how DIA manages your personal information, you may contact the DIA Privacy Officer with the details above.

-If you are not satisfied with our response to any privacy-related concern you may have, you can contact the Privacy Commissioner and request a review.
+If you are not satisfied with our response to any privacy-related concern you may have, you can contact the Privacy Commissioner and make a privacy complaint.